The eccentricity distribution of wide binaries and their individual measurements: Measuring eccentricity for Gaia wide binaries

 \subsection{$v$-$r$ angle measurements for {\it Gaia} wide binaries}

 We use Eq.~\ref{eq:vrangle-obs} to measure the $v$-$r$ angles for $\sim$1 million wide binaries within 1\,kpc identified from {\it Gaia} EDR3 \citep{El-Badry2021}.
 Resolved triples are not included in this catalog.
 The separation distribution of wide binary candidates is shown as the blue histogram in Fig.~\ref{fig:gaia-sep}.
 The enhanced number of wide binaries at separations $>10^5$\,AU is due to the chance-alignment pairs.
 To avoid these chance-alignment pairs, we use the parameter $\mathcal{R}$, the probability of a wide binary being a chance-alignment pair computed from \cite{El-Badry2021}. $\mathcal{R}$ is estimated by comparing the number of wide binaries with the number of chance-alignment pairs in the parameter space of the target wide binary, where the chance-alignment sample is constructed by doing the wide binary search after shifting stars' positions.
 Using $\mathcal{R}<0.1$ strongly reduces the chance alignment pairs at large separations (orange histogram).
+Furthermore, we require that the angular separations of wide binaries are $>1.5$\,arcsec to avoid {\it Gaia} systematics (Sec.~\ref{sec:gaia-systematics}).

 The proper motion difference in {\it Gaia} EDR3 can be measured to a precision of $\sigma_{\Delta \mu}=0.1$\,\masyr, the median value in the catalog.
 This corresponds to a physical relative velocity of 0.5\kms\ (0.05\kms) at 1 (0.1) kpc, corresponding to the orbital velocity of a circular equal-solar-mass binary at a semi-major axis of $1\times10^4$ ($1\times10^6$) AU.